 root@freebsd:~ # pkg info -r vim

-.List all files installed by a package (e.g: vim
+--required-by.List all files installed by a package (e.g: vim):

 root@freebsd:~ # pkg info -l vim